CodeMajorGeek/TheOS-Reborn/README.md

 - No complete POSIX process/thread model yet (no COW, no pthread runtime).
 - Signal model is still minimal.
 - Some components (x2APIC SMP mode, parts of scheduler stress paths) are experimental.

 ---

+## License

+- This repository ships with the GNU General Public License version 3 text in [`LICENSE`](LICENSE).
+- In practice, treat TheOS-Reborn core code as **GPLv3**.
+- Some bundled/third-party components (for example inside imported projects) may carry their own licenses; check their headers and upstream license files when redistributing.

+---